Uniform Lipschitz functions on the triangular lattice have logarithmic variations: Infinite-volume measure: existence and uniqueness

 \subsubsection{Sub-sequential RSW}

 \begin{prop}[RSW] We have

 As a consequence~$\limsup_{n\to\infty}\nu^{\srp\srp}_\bbH \big[\Circ_{\srp\srp}(n,2n)\big] > 0$. \end{prop}

 The proof of Proposition~\ref{prop:RSW_Vincent} uses a technique introduced by Tassion in~\cite{Tas16}.
-Indeed, the main argument of \cite[Thm.~1]{Tas16} shows that~$\liminf_{n\to\infty} \nu^{\srp\srp}_\bbH(\calC^h(n,n)) > 0$ (which is the result of Corollary~\ref{cor:square_crossed}) implies \eqref{eq:RSW}.
+Indeed, the main argument of \cite[Thm.~1]{Tas16} shows that~$\liminf_{n\to\infty} \nu^{\srp\srp}_\bbH(\calC^h_{\srp}(n,n)) > 0$ (which is the result of Corollary~\ref{cor:square_crossed}) implies \eqref{eq:RSW}.
 This technique applies to general percolation measures with the FKG property and sufficient symmetry.
 Our model fits in this framework and the relevant part of the proof of \cite[Thm.~1]{Tas16} applies readily.
+We simply point out that, in order to harness the symmetries of the hexagonal lattice, one should apply the argument using crossings of hexagonal domains between opposite sides, rather than crossings of squares or lozenges.

 Note that \cite[Thm.~1]{Tas16} actually claims a stronger result than~\eqref{eq:RSW}, where~$\limsup$ is replaced by~$\liminf$.
 This improvement requires an additional ingredient which is lacking here.
 For now we are content with the above sub-sequential form of RSW.